nlsynth/karuta/docs/usersguide.rst

      // This method will run as a process.
    }

-   @ThreadEntry
+   @process_entry
    func m2() {
-     // @ThreadEntry annotation starts the method as a process entry.
+     // @process_entry annotation starts the method as a process entry.
    }

 Channel and mailbox